Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 ```

-Join all these objects together and persist the results in a table.
+you will now join all these objects together and persist the results in a table.
+Create a new cell called **letter_object** and copy and paste the python below into it:

 ```python